 Pour Concrete

-Pour one bag of dry quick-set concrete into the hole, followed by the recommended amount of water according to the product instructions.
-Leave the scrap lumber stakes in place until the concrete it is set before moving onto the next post.
+Pour one bag of dry quick-set concrete into the hole, followed by the recommended amount of water per the product instructions.
+Leave the scrap lumber stakes in place until the concrete is set before moving on to the next post.
 Fast-setting concrete sets in about 30 to 40 minutes.
 Even so, it's usually best to let the concrete fully harden for at least four hours.

 -